cado-security/product-help/docs/cado/deploy/aws/aws-workers.md

 # Workers

 The initial minimal deployment runs everything on a single EC2 instance.
-In order to limit load on this instance and ensure the platform remains stable we limit types of imports that can be run to those based around Cado Host captures and small artefacts stored in S3.
+In order to limit load on this instance and ensure the platform remains stable we limit types of imports that can be run to those based around / Forensic Acquisition and Investigation Host captures and small artefacts stored in S3.
 We also limit how many pieces of evidence can be processed at once.

-To enable processing data from all sources or to process many items of evidence at once, Cado must be configured to allow it to run imports on additional EC2s.
+To enable processing data from all sources or to process many items of evidence at once, / Forensic Acquisition and Investigation must be configured to allow it to run imports on additional EC2s.

 ### Prerequisites